+To start working in Gaia Clish on the Quantum Maestro Orchestrator:
-Connect to the Command Line on the Quantum Maestro Orchestrator (with SSH, or through the Console Port).

-Log in to the Gaia Clish with these default credentials:

-- Username admin - Password admin
+Step Instructions 1 Connect to the Command Line on the Quantum Maestro Orchestrator (over SSH, or through the Console Port).
+2 Log in to the Gaia Portal with these default credentials: ■ Username - admin ■ Password - admin ■ Best Practice - Change the default password as soon as possible.
+See the R81.10 Gaia Administration Guide > Chapter User Management > Section Change My Password.